Wednesday, July 29, 2009

 Except for a thin section near Exit Glacier, most of Kenai Fiords National Park is inaccessible.
 The interior consists primarily of the vast Harding Ice Field.
 The coastline is a series of steep narrow glacier-carved sea inlets or fiords.
 To see more of the park Aimee and I sign up for a full day cruise.
 We chose the tour company using a catamaran-hulled ship, which was advertised as being speedier and less rocky.

-Our ship sails south down the long bay of Seward, AK.
+Our ship sails south down the long Resurrection Bay of Seward, AK.
 During the transit the ship’s staff serves a delicious lunch of locally caught and smoked salmon.
 Before I can finish lunch, humpback whales are spotted.
 After wolfing down the last pieces of salmon, we rush back to the deck to see three whales cruising by.
 At one point they are so close they pass right under the boat.
 A little further on a pod of Dall Porpoises play tag with the boat darting in and out.
 The porpoises are black and white and look like miniature Killer Whales.

 After watching the glacier for a half hour we start our return journey.
 We view lots of sea lions and several otters.
 We pass several bird rookeries where we see millions of sea gulls nesting, a few cormorants, and quite a few puffins with bright orange beaks.
 Oddly the best Bald Eagle view was back in the boat harbor atop a light pole.
 Before making it back to the dock we get serenaded again by the fun-loving porpoises and we watch a humpback leap out of the water (called breaching) several times in a row.